jiun0507/TradeMasterMarius/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-I've tried web scrapping with Python before.
-But it was very slow.
-So I made one using Go.
+This is a stock screening, stock price tracking system just for myself.
+But with Alpaca Open API key and telegram Open API key, you can use this program as well.

-Here's why I used Go:
+Here's why I made this program:
-* Super Fast!
-It utilizes multiprocessing through goroutines.(It's amazing)
-* I am looking for jobs and I wanted to scrappe jobs from indeed. com
+* There are stock tracking programs, but they usually have number limits.
+Making my own program lets me customize notifications the way I want them to be.
+* There are stock screening services everywhere.
+But I felt that with enough data, I can make one that is both customizable and automatic.
+* Also I like to make stuff.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
+* SQLAlchemy, SQLite
-* Go
+* Python
-* Echo
+* PySimpleGUI
+* Telegram Open API python wrapper
+* Alpaca Open API python wrapper

 <!-- GETTING STARTED -->
 ## Getting Started
-Install Go on Visual Studio code and install GO package.
+Install Python and Pipenv and run "pipenv install" inside the shell.

 ### Prerequisites